-In March, the Colorado Springs Pioneers Museum will open its newest exhibition, (Dis)Information: American Indians Through the Lens of Roland Reed.
+In March 2019, the Colorado Springs Pioneers Museum opened its newest exhibition, (Dis)Information: American Indians Through the Lens of Roland Reed.

 The exhibit will include dozens of pictorialist photographs of American Indians taken by Roland Reed in the early twentieth century.
 Reed saw himself as both an artist and an ethnographer; his images are strikingly beautiful but deeply problematic.

 Reed constructed romantic scenes that situated American Indians in an imagined past versus contemporary reality.
 The exhibit will encourage visitors to examine the role “retrospective photography” plays in shaping our understanding of American Indians.

 To accomplish this goal, the CSPM is honored to work with Gregg Deal, Pyramid Lake Paiute, an extraordinary artist whose work challenges misconceptions of indigenous people and asks viewers to reexamine stereotypes.